Canadian Western Bank (TSE:CWB) PT Raised to C$36.00

-In related news, Senior Officer Mario Vittorio Furlan sold 6,000 shares of the company’s stock in a transaction on Wednesday, January 6th.
-The shares were sold at an average price of C$30.11, for a total transaction of C$180,660.00.
-Following the completion of the sale, the insider now directly owns 17,934 shares of the company’s stock, valued at approximately C$539,992.74.
+In other news, Senior Officer Mario Vittorio Furlan sold 6,000 shares of the stock in a transaction on Wednesday, January 6th.
+The shares were sold at an average price of C$30.11, for a total value of C$180,660.00.
+Following the completion of the sale, the insider now directly owns 17,934 shares of the company’s stock, valued at C$539,992.74.

 Canadian Western Bank provides personal and business banking products and services primarily in Western Canada.
 The company offers current, savings, cash management, US dollar, and chequing accounts, as well as organization, strata solution/condo, general trust, and trust fund investment accounts.
 It also offers commercial lending and real estate, and equipment financing and leasing products; loans and mortgages; secured and unsecured lines of credit; registered retirement savings plan; consolidation, vehicle, and recreation vehicle loans; and credit cards.